 First of all sustainable fashion is about benefiting the people involved in the whole fashion supply chain.
 Fashion has a huge impact on communities around the world since many families are depending on the work that comes with it.

-We as consumers have a choice to buy things that are made in places, where the work is done under good conditions and terms.
+We as consumers have a choice to buy things that are made in places, where the garments are produced under good conditions and terms, or we have the option not to.

-Sustainable Fashion is therefore not only about protecting the environment, but also about protecting the people working in the industry and making sure the industry is profiting the community where the production takes place.
+Sustainable Fashion is therefore not only about protecting the environment, but also about protecting the people working in the industry as well as making sure the industry is profitable for the community where the production takes place.

 When did sustainable fashion start?